dtcenter/MET/met/docs/Users_Guide/config_options.rst

     and 10 and "==1||==2" defines numbers exactly equal to 1 or 2.

 * Percentile Thresholds:

+  * A threshold type (<, <=, ==, !-, >=, or >), followed by a percentile
+    type description (SFP, SOP, SCP, USP, CDP, or FBIAS), followed by a numeric value, typically between 0 and 100.

+  * Note that the two letter threshold type abbreviations (lt, le, eq, ne, gt, gt) are not supported for percentile thresholds.

   * Thresholds may be defined as percentiles of the data being processed in several places: